godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

             "\nAMMO:" + str(current_weapon.ammo_in_weapon) + "/" + str(current_weapon.spare_ammo) + \
             "\n" + current_grenade + ":" + str(grenade_amounts[current_grenade])

-Now we'll show how many grenades we have left in our UI.
+Now we'll show how many grenades the player has left in the UI.

-While we're still in ``Player.gd``, let's add a function to add grenades.
+While we're still in ``Player.gd``, let's add a function to add grenades to the player.
 Add the following function to ``Player.gd``:

 ::